ahmadajmi/multilingualwithangular/multilingualwithangular.md

 <h2>{{ 'HELLO' | translate }}</h2>
 ```

-A better way is to use the `translate` directive, using the directive is better than using the filter as described in [translate-directive] documentation.
+Having too many filters in a view sets up too many watch expressions as described in [translate-directive] documentation.
+So a better and faster way is to use the `translate` directive.
+Also the visibility of `{{}}` brackets, they might appear to the user in the first load.

 ``` html
 <h2 translate>HELLO</h2>